Developer Guide

 Use cases

-, unless specified otherwise.
+(For all use cases below, the System is the Medmoriser and the Actor is the user, unless specified otherwise.
 Q&A stands for a question and answer pair)

 Use case: UC01 - Add a Q&A